ragtop66goat/notes-app/README.md

-the npm modules are not in here. run 'npn install' to get the necessary modules to run this applicaiton
+the npm modules are not in here. run 'npm install' to get the necessary modules to run this applicaiton